 If you go with a smaller pan, then you might need to lower the temperature a small amount and bake a little longer, so that it’s baked all the way through and doesn’t over-bake on the outside before it’s done.

-How to fix that: Try your best to use the recommended size of baking pans called for in the recipe and if you’re not sure, just ask or google it so you know if you need to make any adjustments.
+How to prevent that: Try your best to use the recommended size of baking pans called for in the recipe and if you’re not sure, just ask or google it so you know if you need to make any adjustments.

 I get asked questions about using different pan sizes ALL the time and I NEVER mind helping with that.